Gladiator Mosaic: Description

-On Panel 4, displays four pairs of gladiators fighting with three incitatores.
+Panel 4 displays four pairs of gladiators fighting with three incitatores.
 The role of the incitator is to urge the enslaved fighters who may not be engaging in the bloody combat expected of them.
 On the left side of the panel, Licentious deals a mortal blow to Purpureus with a smaller incitator wearing a red loincloth below them.
 The next fight is between the retiarius Entinus and the secutor Baccibus under a horizontal trident.
 The incitator Astacius raises a whip and is positioned between Baccibus and the next pair of gladiators.
 Astivus, the hoplomachus, lies on the ground while the retiarius Astacius stands above him about to inflict the killing strike.
 The third incitator, Iaculator, stands between Astacius and a fragmented arm that hovers about the dead gladiator Rodan.
 Rocchetti points out these gladiatorial pairs are examples of Roman "expressionism" in contrast to the late-Hellenic idea of "orderly beauty," such as those found on battle scenes.

 A small panel found with the larger ones is also on display in the Salone di Mariano Rossi.
 It shows just a head wearing a galea in profile under the name Iaculator.
 This may have been a fragment from another panel that no longer survives.
 It could be related to the incitator found on panel 4.

 Panel 6, currently not displayed on the Galleria Borghese website, shows three pairs of gladiators, an incitator and a single gladiator.
 It is the subject of a fundraising campaign for restoration by the Galleria Borghese.
 The first pair of combatants is Talamonius and Aurius, two retiarii where Talamonius is victorious and a Θ can be seen next to Aurius' head.
 Above the two retiarii is another pair of gladiators, the retiarius Cupido appears lying on the ground dead, while the secutor Bellefrons has dropped his shield and is delivering the death blow.
 Next gladiator, named Melea, has removed his helmet and is raising a long dagger while down on a knee next to a fallen secutor who is stretched out away from him, apparently in defeat from his match with Melea.
-Next is a smaller figure, Eliacer who is holding the reigns of a partially preserved horse.
+Next is a smaller figure, Eliacer who is holding the reins of a partially preserved horse.
 Finally Pampineus stands heavily armed in the style of the hoplomachus.

 Stylistically the mosaic shares decorative elements and themes similar to other 3rd and 4th-century works of art.
 A variety of scenes of hunting and fighting joined together in a single continuous narrative is similar to the mosaic floor found in a domus on the Aventine Hill.
 The tunics of the venatores are similar to those worn by hunters in the Villa Romana del Casale boar hunt mosaic in Piazza Armerina.
 While the geometric design on the shoulder of Melitio's tunic is similar to that found on the men hunting a rhinoceros in the Piazza Armerina mosaics.